 That to protect Shirley from a heart attack, a long and painful lie began, one of the first Petitioner had told his mother since he was a child, one that broke her heart anyway but the other way just might have killed her and the lie only got worse.
 Petitioner and his wife agreed with Simon to not tell Shirley any details of death threats and that Petitioner would tell her that he was moving suddenly to stay and open the California office of Iviewit.
-Losing her two grandchildren overnight was enough to kill her, if she knew that death threats were made against Petitioner, Candice and her infant grandchildren, Simon feared she would panic to death literally.
-Shirley was angry at both Petitioner and Candice until much later when they moved back and she began figuring out what had really transpired and what was going and when Simon finally allowed Petitioner to tell her the whole truth but only after she had been diagnosed with Stage IV cancer shortly before her death.
+Losing her two grandchildren overnight was enough to kill her, if she knew that death threats were made against Petitioner, Candice and her infant grandchildren, Simon rightfully feared she would panic to death literally.
+Shirley was angry at both Petitioner and Candice until much later when they moved back to Florida and she began figuring out what had really transpired and what was going on and when Simon finally allowed Petitioner to tell her the whole truth but only after she had been diagnosed with Stage IV cancer shortly before her death.
 Shirley was relieved to know the truth at last, years later, upset that we lied to her so much but forgiving.

-That Petitioner then moved back to Florida again due to his parents medical problems worsening and at that time moved to Boynton Beach, FL.
+That Petitioner then moved back to Florida from California again, this time again due to his parents’ medical problems worsening and to fight Proskauer in the Proskauer lawsuit in this Courthouse and at that time moved to Boynton Beach, FL.

-That Petitioner’s relationship was strained during this move back as he was fighting Proskauer in this Courthouse and then elevated complaints to the Florida Supreme Court and the United States Supreme Court, all found these cases fraught with documented evidence of corruption by Attorneys at Law blocking Petitioner’s due process rights.
-Thus why the RICO has so many Attorneys at Law, Judges and Public Officials as nearly half of the four thousand defendants.
+That Petitioner’s relationship was strained during this move back as he was fighting Proskauer in this Courthouse and then elevated the complaints to the Florida Supreme Court and the United States Supreme Court.
+Each of these cases soon to appealed based on new evidence of Fraud On and In the courts, with documented evidence of corruption by Attorneys at Law blocking Petitioner’s due process rights here in Florida and connected to those in New York.
+Thus why the RICO has so many Attorneys at Law, Judges and Public Officials as nearly half of the four thousand named defendants.

 That understanding how Petitioner was “targeted” and monitored and how government resources were turned against him to violate his due process rights through violations of ethics rules and laws by the very legal system designed to protect inventors is essential to understanding the strains on Petitioner and his entire extended family at that time.

 That then suddenly and without warning, a bomb exploded in Petitioner’s Minivan.
-As the images reveal a STRONG MESSAGE sent to anyone thinking of aiding Petitioner in his efforts in the courts or against the RICO Defendants, this time not merely a threat but an attempted murder, a scene out of a war zone.
+As the images reveal a STRONG MESSAGE sent to anyone thinking of aiding Petitioner in his efforts in the courts or against the RICO Defendants, this time not merely a threat but an attempted murder, a scene out of a war zone, in Del Ray Beach, FL.

-,took and his family alsoextended doThat Simon and Petitioner struggled with how to protect their families and decided after the bombing that it would be best that Petitioner distance himself from his immediate family and this would mean Petitioner having to severe personal and financial ties with his mother, father and siblings, while Simon and he and others tried to figure something out to keep their families from being MURDERED.
+That once the Car Bombing occurred, Simon took many elaborate steps not only to protect Petitioner and his family but also to protect his entire extended family from the main culpable defendants in the RICO, as any father and grandfather would do.
+That Simon and Petitioner struggled with how to protect their families and decided after the bombing that it would be best that Petitioner distance himself from his immediate family and this would mean Petitioner having to severe personal and financial ties with his mother, father and siblings, while Simon and he and others tried to figure something out to keep their families from being MURDERED.

 That this Court need stop for a moment and imagine in real time, real life what this would cause you personally to do, in order to protect your family, your friends, your businesses, etc. from this form of murderous retaliation.